+91 9850899363 Affiliated to

 Trimbakeshwar Temple in Nashik

-This is the best Trimbakeshwar Temple history.
+This is the best Trimbakeshwar Temple in Nashik history.
 In ancient times, Sage Gautam and his wife Ahilya lived in Trimbak.
 During a severe drought, Gautam Rishi prayed to God Varuna for water, and a divine tank appeared.
 He used its water to grow crops and feed other sages.
 Some jealous sages sent a cow to his field, which he inadvertently scared to death.
 Gautam Rishi sought Lord Shiva's forgiveness, and Ganga descended from Brahmagiri hill, forming the Godavari River.
 Lord Shiva manifested as a Linga here.
-The Maratha ruler Nana Saheb Peshwa built the current Trimbakeshwar Temple in the 18th century, with later improvements by Shreemant Rao Saheb.
+The Maratha ruler Nana Saheb Peshwa built the current Temple in the 18th century, with later improvements by Shreemant Rao Saheb.

-Trimbakeshwar Temple timings are from 5:30 am to 9:00 pm, with special poojas conducted from 7:00 am to 9:00 am.
+Trimbakeshwar Temple in Nashik timings are from 5:30 am to 9:00 pm, with special poojas conducted from 7:00 am to 9:00 am.

-Trimbakeshwar temple darshan timings The temple is open from 5:30 AM to 9:00 PM.
+Darshan timings The temple is open from 5:30 AM to 9:00 PM.

 Rudrabhishek